Border Jack Dog Breed

 Border Jacks have a short, coarse, double layered coat and a body that typically resembles the Jack Russell's in shape and build.
 They have a narrow body and chest, and a small head with floppy ears that fall forward.

-Border Jack Coloring
+Border Jack Colors

 Border Jack Temperament